 The original early-1960s pointed-toe stiletto shoes were considered, when they first appeared, to be the sexiest shoes ever made.
 However, they were certainly not just fetish items - they were popular mainstream fashion, worn by most smart women for daily wear.
 At a time when design in general was moving more and more towards streamlined shapes, the long, fine-pointed toes and needle-thin heels were in keeping with the visual style of the Jet Age and represented the culmination of years of development in the craft of shoemaking following the austerity of the 1940s and early 1950s.

 In the early "pre-Beatle" 1960s, most stiletto shoes for everyday wear had medium heels of around 3 to 3.5 inches, their curvaceous slenderness making them appear higher.
 Nevertheless, the more spectacular 4.5 to 5 inch heels (usually exotic, high quality Italian or Spanish imports) could often be seen gracing the feet of those celebrated women who favour maximum style over mere practicality.
-These skyscraper stilettos were worn, even around town in the daytime, by those who had mastered the necessary walking technique - usually with the assistance of a restrictively tight knee-length skirt to keep their steps short and their hips swinging.
+These skyscraper stilettos were worn, even around town in the daytime, by those who had mastered the necessary walking technique - usually with the assistance of a restrictively tight just-below-the-knee skirt to keep the stride short and the hips swinging.
 (NB: Shop-bought "straight" skirts were often altered by tapering in the side seams until the garment became nearly impossible to walk in without high heels - the two items of clothing were aesthetically best worn together.
-Thanks to "The Little Black Hobble Skirt" at RoSa Shoes, you can have your very own classic tight skirt made to measure.)
+Thanks to "The Little Black Hobble Skirt" at RoSa Shoes, you can also have your very own classic tight skirt made to measure.)

 To accommodate the foot comfortably and healthily, a pointed shoe must, of course, extend some distance beyond the natural toeline.
 Assuming the pointed toe is slender enough not to add bulk and the stiletto heel is high enough to strike a visual balance, a very long point can be achieved - if the shoemaker has the required skills and the wearer has a flair for the extravagant!